ristana/LanguageGenVibes/README.md

 ## Example Usage

-The application provides a graphical interface where you can:
+The application provides a stylish graphical interface where you can:
 1. Select your desired fictional language from the dropdown
+2. Watch as the background texture changes to match the selected language
-2. Enter your English text in the input field
+3. Enter your English text in the semi-transparent input field
-3. See the translation update in real-time
+4. See the translation update in real-time
-4. View the translation history for all languages
+5. View the translation history with a themed display
+6. Copy translations to clipboard or clear history as needed

 ## Project Structure